 2014 Everglades Quarter Value

-An unusual variant exists: the 2014-S Everglades NP LB Treasure Hunt.
-This label comes from Long Beach coin show’s program where children complete scavenger hunt activities to earn specially encapsulated quarters.
+An unusual collecting variant exists: the 2014-S Everglades NP LB Treasure Hunt label.
+This designation comes from the Long Beach coin show’s program where children complete scavenger hunt activities to earn specially encapsulated quarters.
 One such piece sold for $95 in MS64 condition on October 2, 2015, through eBay.
+These special labels add a layer of interest beyond standard numismatic value, particularly for family collectors who participated in the original Long Beach events.

 2014-P Everglades Quarter Price/Grade Chart